 7. Shoot in a Studio Setup

 It might sound contradicting to the above statement.
 But it is true that you can effectively create a studio set up to do creative food photography.
-Now there are some rules to shoot in such a setup as you need to illuminate the product as well as cut shadows.
+Now there are some rules to shoot in such a setup as you need to illuminate the product as well as cut shadows for great Product Photography.
 So, the basic things you’ll need is a fluorescent light, a softbox, and a tripod.
 Use fluorescent light as hard light and softbox to cut shadows and throw soft light.
 This way you can get click mesmerizing photos.

 In order to make your food photography part easy, you can try working with a food stylist.
 Basically, a food stylist is a creative professional who helps with decorating and creating a setup.
 The professional can help in setting up the stage, experiment different styles and help you think out of the box.
 A food stylist knows the aesthetics and can improvise at times to make your food photographs look better.